Powerlearnproject/se-day1-assignment-Ricky362002/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+Phases of SDLC
+i.Requirement Analysis: This phase involves gathering, analyzing, and documenting the requirements of the software.
+The goal is to understand what the users need and what the system must do (Sommerville, 2015). ii.System Design  In this phase, the system’s architecture is designed, including the database schema, system interfaces, and overall system structure (Pressman, 2014). iii.Implementation (Coding): The actual code is written during this phase.
+Developers translate the design into executable software (Sommerville, 2015). iv.Testing :This phase involves verifying that the software works as intended and is free of defects.
+It includes unit testing, integration testing, system testing, and acceptance testing (Pressman, 2014). v.Deployment:The software is released into the production environment where users can start using it (Sommerville, 2015). vi.Maintenance:Post-deployment, the software is maintained by fixing bugs, improving performance, and adapting to new requirements (Pressman, 2014).

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.